Burgundian Wars: Aftermath

+On 24 January 1478, the Peace of Zürich was signed between Maximilian of Habsburg (as heir of Charles the Bold), Duke René of Lorraine, Archduke Sigmund of Austria, the Swiss Confederacy, and the rest of the Lower Union.
+The contracting parties pledged mutual neutrality, and the Swiss Confederation returned the Free County of Burgundy (Franche-Comté) to Maximilian for 150,000 guilders.
+In the meantime, in early 1477, the Franche-Comté had become occupied by French soldiers instead.
+Later, it was ceded to Maximilian's son Philip in 1493 by Charles VIII at the Treaty of Senlis in an attempt to bribe the emperor to remain neutral during Charles's planned invasion of Italy.

 The victories of the Eidgenossen (Swiss Confederation) over what was one of the most powerful military forces in Europe gained it a reputation of being nearly invincible, and the Burgundian Wars marked the beginning of the rise of Swiss mercenaries on the battlefields of Europe.
 Although Bern and other Swiss cities invaded and controlled large swathes of Savoyard territories, the Confederacy maintained only Grandson, Morat and Echallens as notable cities.
-Inside the Confederacy itself, however, the outcome of the war led to internal conflict since the city cantons insisted on having the lion's share of the proceeds as they had supplied the most troops.
+Inside the Confederacy itself, however, the outcome of the war led to internal conflict since the city cantons insisted on having most of the proceeds as they had supplied the most troops.
 The country cantons resented that, and the Dreizehn Orte disputes almost led to war.
 They were settled by the Stanser Verkommnis of 1481.